LukeStampfli/EmbeddedFPSExample/docs-src/guide/health-shooting-lag-Compensation.md

     public PLayerHealthUpdateData[] HealthData;
 ```

-Also pass an HealthUpdateDataArray into the constructor.
+Also pass a HealthUpdateDataArray into the constructor.
 It should look like this now:
 ```csharp
 public GameUpdateData(uint frame, PlayerUpdateData[] updateData, PlayerSpawnData[] spawns, PlayerDespawnData[] despawns, PLayerHealthUpdateData[] healthDatas)
     {